selmi-karim/snopi/README.md

 You can ask questions to these bots orally with a voice command and they have the ability to answer back in a specific voice.

-To make sure that Snopi matches user input as often as possible, i added a training interface.
+To make sure that Snopi matches user input as often as possible, i added a training dashboard.

 # Demo